Whether you want thin crust, thick, crispy or cheesy, locals like these slices best.

 Opened and still run by a media-shy Vietnamese family, Dundas is part of a little-known but very yummy Toronto pizza subculture that you could (though nobody does) call Vietalian.

 Fresca is another candidate for the best slice.
 On the eastern outskirts of Little Italy on College just north of Kensington Market, Vien and Lieu Huynh’s place used to be called Massimo’s, when it was owned by an Italian family of that name.
 But when the family’s son decided to fire the largely Vietnamese cooking staff, the business never recovered.
-Then Vien, one of the former cooks, got the lease to the old spot, and for the last decade, has been making pizza the old Massimo’s—that is, Vietnamese—way.
+Then Vien, one of the former cooks, got the lease to the old spot, and for at least the last decade, has been making pizza the old Massimo’s—that is, Vietnamese—way.

 If you want to try other Vietalian slices, also descended from the Massimo’s kitchen, there’s King Slice in Bloordale and Queen West, and Capi’s in South Etobicoke, owned and run by Don Tudo, who went to school with the King Slice owner’s brother in Hue, Vietnam’s last royal capital.